alexander-pastukhov/writing-games-with-python-and-psychopy/docs/04-guess-the-number-multi-round.md

 1. The player answered correctly
 2. The player ran out of attempts.

 Use `if-else` conditional statement to print out an appropriate message.
-E.g., print `"Better luck next time!`, if the player lost (ran out of attempts).
+E.g., print `"Better luck next time!"`, if the player lost (ran out of attempts).

 ::: {.rmdnote .program}
 Put your code into `code04.py`.